gmum/metstab-shap/README.md

 # How can SHAP values help to shape metabolic stability of chemical compounds?

-This repository accompanies article *How can SHAP values help to shape metabolic stability of chemical compounds?* by Agnieszka Pocha, Rafał Jankowski, and Sabina Podlewska.
+This repository accompanies article [How can SHAP values help to shape metabolic stability of chemical compounds?](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00542-y) by Agnieszka Wojtuch, Rafał Jankowski, and Sabina Podlewska.

 ## Summary